J.A. Steel: The Third Society

 During her two-year hiatus, Steel traveled extensively in Asia and even lived for a brief time in Singapore.
 Upon her return to the United States, she re-entered the entertainment industry and began planning her first feature from a screenplay that she had written in 1996.
-The screenplay, entitled Triad, was about an ex-motocycle racer turned cop Cody Reynolds and his Asian partner, Michael Li.
+The screenplay, entitled Triad, was about an ex-motorcycle racer turned cop Cody Reynolds and his Asian partner, Michael Li.
 Cody's girlfriend in the film was a vice-detective by the name of Sanchez.

 Steel sent out the script, but development executives claimed it was "too ethnic."
 Sanchez became Jones.
 The executives were still not satisfied and wanted even more changes.
 In protest, Steel got rid of Cody's character completely and changed the Los Angeles Police Department captain from the 50-year-old male stereotype to an African-American woman played by Sonya Eddy.
 Jones became the main character, the film title changed; and The Third Society was made.
 She turned down several offers to buy the script, and produced 85% of the film herself.

 Steel found herself both in front of and behind the camera writing, directing, producing, editing and starring in the film.
 She adopted the name J.A.
 Steel to direct, write and edit under.
 The "Jones" character in the final cut of The Third Society went uncredited, as Steel never originally intended to play the "Jones" character.
 Steel was one of the first female directors who has written a nude scene for herself, as Jones spent a lot of time in the shower to wash away the grime from the fight scenes.